 When can I leave my child alone

-It is an offence to leave a child alone if it places them at risk, although the law does not specify and age when you can leave a child alone.
+It is a criminal offence to leave a child alone if it places them at risk of harm.

 The NSPCC states that